tudat-team/tudatpy/README.md

 ### CLion Build

 6. Create a build profile in `File > Settings > Build, Execution, Deployment > CMake`.
+> **Note** \
-   - Note that the CMake configuration option `CMAKE_BUILD_TYPE` will be determined by the the build profile's `Build type` entry.
-A `Release` configuration will suppress a significant amount of harmless warnings during compilation. (*Currently: with the move to a later version of boost, some warnings have cropped up that have either not been fixed in the source code, or have not been suppressed via `tudat/cmake_modules/compiler.cmake`)
+> The CMake configuration option `CMAKE_BUILD_TYPE` will be determined by the the build profile's `Build type` entry.
+> A `Release` configuration will suppress a significant amount of harmless warnings during compilation.
+Currently,
+> with the move to a later version of boost, some warnings have cropped up that have either not been fixed in the
+> source code, or have not been suppressed via `tudat/cmake_modules/compiler.cmake`.

 7. Add the CMake configuration to the `File > Settings > Build, Execution, Deployment > CMake > CMake options` text box: